mrinal054/TKV-AutoQC/README.md

     └── Rework/

 ```
 3. Run Excel generation script to create the input files for the model.
 This script has tags to change the Excel format depending on which task the user wants to run (Acc/Rew vs Reject, Accept vs Rework, or multiclass).
-The output Excels meet the requirements outlined in the following section.
+The output Excels meet the trainer input requirements outlined in the following section.
     - `GenerateInputExcel_Flexible.py`